karlcswanson/lightstick/README.md

 Wire the LED strip clock and data pins to SCK and MOSI on the Pi.
 Check out [pinout.xyz](https://pinout.xyz) for more information.

 ## Installation
-The installation is fairly similar to micboard.
+The installation is similar to micboard.

 Install git, python3-pip, and Node.js